 (2) descriptive but has acquired a secondary meaning.

 [Only a valid trademark can be infringed.]
-[Only if you determine plaintiff proved by a preponderance of the evidence that the [describe plaintiff’s alleged trademark] is a valid trademark should you consider whether plaintiff owns it or whether defendant’s actions infringed it.]
+[Only if you determine plaintiff proved by a preponderance of the evidence that the [describe plaintiff [name]’s alleged trademark] is a valid trademark should you consider whether plaintiff [name] owns it or whether defendant [name]’s actions infringed it.]

-Only if you determine that [describe plaintiff’s alleged trademark] is not inherently distinctive should you consider whether it is descriptive but became distinctive through the development of secondary meaning, as I will direct in Instruction [insert number of instruction regarding Distinctiveness and Secondary Meaning, e.g., 15.11].
+Only if you determine that [describe plaintiff [name]’s alleged trademark] is not inherently distinctive should you consider whether it is descriptive but became distinctive through the development of secondary meaning, as I will direct in Instruction [insert number of instruction regarding Distinctiveness and Secondary Meaning, e.g., 15.11].

 Comment